Huiziwang/Huiziwang.github.io/README.md

 ### Works in Progress:

-- \textbf{Wang, H.} \& Habiger, J., Logistic Regression Models and Penalized Method of Moment Estimation for Sparse Count Data.
+- Wang, H. and Habiger, J., Logistic Regression Models and Penalized Method of Moment Estimation for Sparse Count Data.
 (To be Submitted)

-- \textbf{Wang, H.} \& Habiger, J., Statistical Methods for Pathogen Detection and E-probe Selection with Microbe Finder Data.
+- Wang, H. and Habiger, J., Statistical Methods for Pathogen Detection and E-probe Selection with Microbe Finder Data.
 (To be Submitted)

-- \textbf{Wang, H.} \& Habiger, J., Efficient Classification Methods for Pathogen Detection with E-probe Selection (ECMEpS) (R package).
+- Wang, H. and Habiger, J., Efficient Classification Methods for Pathogen Detection with E-probe Selection (ECMEpS) (R package).
 (Initialization)

-- \textbf{Wang, H.} \& Habiger, J., Classification Methods with the Sparse Group Lasso for Pathogen Detection and E-probe Selection with Microbe Finder Data.
+- Wang, H. and Habiger, J., Classification Methods with the Sparse Group Lasso for Pathogen Detection and E-probe Selection with Microbe Finder Data.
 (Initialization)

 ### Invited Presentations: